openstack/ironic/doc/source/admin/tuning.rst

-Often, depending on load, query patterns, periodic tasks, and so on and so forth, additional indexes may be needed to help provide hints to the database so it can most efficently attempt to reduce the number of rows which need to be examined in order to return a result set.
+Often, depending on load, query patterns, periodic tasks, and so on and so forth, additional indexes may be needed to help provide hints to the database so it can most efficiently attempt to reduce the number of rows which need to be examined in order to return a result set.

 Adding indexes